-11.6.2 Guidance on Assessing Soil Texture
+Appendix B - Guidance on Assessing Soil Texture

-In applying the water quality requirements of this section, applicants will be required to determine the soil texture of their property.
+In applying the water quality requirements of this section, applicants will be required to determine the soil texture of the property in question.
 A simple field based technique can be used to determine soil texture shown in the table below.